 - Bystanders (low support, low influence) Keep this group well informed via mass communications

-Once you fully understand your customer you’re ready to start mapping out the customer journey.
-This is when you get into the customer’s mind as they’re interacting with your product/service.
+Once you fully understand your customer and stakeholders, you’re ready to start mapping out the customer journey.
+This is when you step into the customer’s shoes as they’re interacting with your product or service.

 Customer journey mapping